 All statistical tests are described in figure captions when they are not described in the results text.

-Fig1F,G (caption), Fig2D (Multiple linear fits shown, p-value and Pearson's r criteria for all fits used in diffusion coefficient calculations is summarized in Table 3 and discussed in Materials and Methods section “Single particle tracking and data analysis”), Fig3A (caption).
-Fig3C (printed in the figure).
-Fig3D (Results section text, error is propagated using a method printed in Table 3, n-values printed in Fig3C).
-Fig4A,B (printed in the figure, discussed in caption).
-Fig4C (N-values have already been presented either in other panels of this figure or in the previous figure).
-Fig5C (printed in the figure).
-Fig6D, E, F (printed in the figure).
+Fig1F,G (caption), Fig2D (Multiple linear fits shown, p-value and Pearson's r criteria for all fits used in diffusion coefficient calculations is summarized in Table 3 and discussed in Materials and Methods section “Single particle tracking and data analysis”), Fig3A (caption), Fig3C (printed in the figure), Fig3D (Results section text, error is propagated using a method printed in Table 3, n-values printed in Fig3C), Fig3E (caption), Fig4A,B (printed in the figure, discussed in caption), Fig4C (N-values have already been presented either in other panels of this figure or in the previous figure), Fig5C (printed in the figure), Fig6D, E, F (printed in the figure).

 Summary provided in Table 3